usarscotus/legal-directory/frcmp/rule_6.md

 &nbsp;&nbsp;&nbsp;&nbsp;(D) An attorney for the government may disclose any grand-jury matter involving foreign intelligence, counterintelligence (as defined in 50 U.S.C.
 3003 ), or foreign intelligence information (as defined in Rule 6(e)(3)(D)(iii) ) to any federal law enforcement, intelligence, protective, immigration, national defense, or national security official to assist the official receiving the information in the performance of that official's duties.
 An attorney for the government may also disclose any grand-jury matter involving, within the United States or elsewhere, a threat of attack or other grave hostile acts of a foreign power or its agent, a threat of domestic or international sabotage or terrorism, or clandestine intelligence gathering activities by an intelligence service or network of a foreign power or by its agent, to any appropriate federal, state, state subdivision, Indian tribal, or foreign government official, for the purpose of preventing or responding to such threat or activities.

-(i) Any official who receives information under Rule 6(e)(3)(D) may use the information only as necessary in the conduct of that person's official duties subject to any limitations on the unauthorized disclosure of such information.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(i) Any official who receives information under Rule 6(e)(3)(D) may use the information only as necessary in the conduct of that person's official duties subject to any limitations on the unauthorized disclosure of such information.
 Any state, state subdivision, Indian tribal, or foreign government official who receives information under Rule 6(e)(3)(D) may use the information only in a manner consistent with any guidelines issued by the Attorney General and the Director of National Intelligence.

-&nbsp;&nbsp;(ii) Within a reasonable time after disclosure is made under Rule 6(e)(3)(D) , an attorney for the government must file, under seal, a notice with the court in the district where the grand jury convened stating that such information was disclosed and the departments, agencies, or entities to which the disclosure was made.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(ii) Within a reasonable time after disclosure is made under Rule 6(e)(3)(D) , an attorney for the government must file, under seal, a notice with the court in the district where the grand jury convened stating that such information was disclosed and the departments, agencies, or entities to which the disclosure was made.

-&nbsp;&nbsp;&nbsp;&nbsp;(iii) As used in Rule 6(e)(3)(D) , the term “foreign intelligence information” means:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(iii) As used in Rule 6(e)(3)(D) , the term “foreign intelligence information” means:

 (a) information, whether or not it concerns a United States person, that relates to the ability of the United States to protect against—